stangelid/qt/README.md

 ### Using QT on a new dataset

-First, you will need to prepare your dataset according in the appropriate json format.
+First, you will need to prepare your dataset in the appropriate json format.
 Here is a how the training set should look like (no reference summaries):